TheovanKraay/travel-multi-agent-workshop/01_exercises/workshop/Module-04.md

 **Steps:**

-- Start a new conversation (log out and back in as Tony)
+- Start a new conversation (log out and back in as Peter/Bruce, the user you choose before)
-- Send: "Hello!"
+- Send: `Hello!`
-- Send: "Yes"
+- Send: `Yes`
-- Send: "Thanks"
+- Send: `Thanks`
-- Check backend logs or DB for extraction calls
+- Check backend or mcp server logs for extraction calls

 **Expected Results:**